TheOddler/aplai/report/report.md

 2.2:

-* Do you get different results when using different search heuristcs? for your 2 implementations? when using different viewpoints? using channeling?
+* Do you get different results when using different search heuristcs? for your 2 implementations? when using different viewpoints? using channeling?
 Why? -> Meer tests?
  ->Mssn nog iets over: https://docs.google.com/spreadsheets/d/104v0hoB6St5OcGLtnciMYNh6vDZ2OritDcx8gM066NI/edit#gid=1346877380

-* What is/are the most difficult puzzle(s) for your programs?
+* What is/are the most difficult puzzle(s) for your programs?
 Can you explain why this is the case?
 * alle XXX onder tables vervangen met actual table references D:

 3.3.1:

 * Explain which constraints you use and how they are expressed in your program.
 Are the constraints active or passive ones? -> Wat is het verschil?
-* Discuss the impact of the dierent search strategies.
+* Discuss the impact of the different search strategies.

 3.3.2: